IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/plugin.md

-At the moment, iecf supports only *communication plugins*.
-Thus the following topics will be specific to these
+At the moment, iecf supports *communication plugins* only.
+Thus the following topics are specific to these
  plugins:

 1. About communication plugins
 1. How communication plugins are instantiated
+1. Communicating without plugins
+1. Writing your own plugin
+1. Sharing your plugins
 1. Learn more

 #### About communication plugins